wd40bug/.dotfiles/DOCUMENTATION/nvim/PLUGS.md

-ds' to delete surrounding ', etc. use ys to add surroundings use cs to change surroundings
+ds' to delete surrounding ', etc. use ys to add surroundings use cs to change surroundings use 'S' when in visual mode to add a surrounding

 ## Telescope
 Use t + keys to do actions